SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

     1. Click _Save_
 1. You should now see the newly added application on the graph!

+Positive
+: Change Impact Analysis: Changes happen.
+The question is what is the effect and who is affected?
+In the synchronous world changes to an API of course may/will affect the clients, so changes are rolled out, clients notified, and changes implemented.
+The challenge in the EDA world is that consumers are decoupled from producers and vice/versa.
+In addition, the ripple effect can be large in that integrations though connectors and integration capabilities can move events between different groups which further casts a fog upon dependency management.
+The Event Portal enables you to navigate the relationships you just designed and understand impact.

 ## Documentation Best Practices
 Duration: 0:05:00